 Centrally manage identities across your data center and the cloud with a mobile device management software solution, providing secure single sign on to all of your applications.
 Managing identity is just as important in the public cloud as it is on premises.
 To help with this, Microsoft Azure Identity And Access Management supports several different cloud identity technologies.
-You can run Microsoft Windows Server Active Directory (Microsoft AD) in the cloud using virtual machines created with Microsoft Azure virtual machines.
-This approach makes sense when you’re using Microsoft Azure to extend your on premises data center into the cloud.
-You can use Microsoft Azure Active Directory to give your users single sign on to Software-as-a-Service (SaaS) applications.
-Microsoft’s Office 365 uses this technology, for example, and applications running on Microsoft Azure or other cloud platforms can also use it.
-Applications running in the cloud or on premises can use Microsoft Azure Active Directory Access Control.
+You can run Windows Server Active Directory (Microsoft AD) in the cloud using virtual machines created with Azure virtual machines.
+This approach makes sense when you’re using Azure to extend your on premises data center into the cloud.
+You can use Azure Active Directory to give your users single sign on to Software-as-a-Service (SaaS) applications.
+Office 365 uses this technology, for example, and applications running on Azure or other cloud platforms can also use it.
+Applications running in the cloud or on premises can use Azure Active Directory Access Control.

 Microsoft Azure Identity and Access Management solutions help IT protect access to applications and resources across the corporate data center and into the cloud, enabling additional levels of validation such as multi factor authentication and conditional access policies.
 Monitoring suspicious activity through advanced security reporting, auditing and alerting helps mitigate potential security issues.
-Microsoft Azure Active Directory Premium provides single sign on to thousands of cloud (SaaS) apps and access to web apps you run on-premises.
-Microsoft Azure Active Directory extends on premises Microsoft Active Directory into the cloud, enabling users to use their primary organizational account to not only sign in to their domain joined devices and company resources, but also all the web and SaaS applications needed for their job.
+Azure Active Directory Premium provides single sign on to thousands of cloud (SaaS) apps and access to web apps you run on-premises.
+Azure Active Directory extends on premises Microsoft Active Directory into the cloud, enabling users to use their primary organizational account to not only sign in to their domain joined devices and company resources, but also all the web and SaaS applications needed for their job.
 Not only do users not have to manage multiple sets of usernames and passwords, application access can be automatically provisioned or de provisioned based on organizational groups and their status as an employee.

 Microsoft Azure Identity And Access Management

 Microsoft Azure Identity And Access Management solutions help IT protect access to applications and resources across the corporate data center and into the cloud, enabling additional levels of validation such as multi-factor authentication and conditional access policies.
 Monitoring suspicious activity through advanced security reporting, auditing and alerting helps mitigate potential security issues.
 Synchronize identities between directories, databases, and applications.
 With Microsoft Azure Identity And Access Management you get self-service passwords, group, and certificate management.
 Increase admin security with policies, privileged access, and roles and thwart identity theft with Microsoft Identity Manager (MIM).
 Common identity — simplify identity life-cycle management with automated workflows, business rules and easy integration with heterogeneous platforms across the data center and cloud.
 Automate identity and group provisioning based on business policy and implement workflow driven provisioning through a single interface.

 Self–Service And Single Sign-On

 Employees are more productive when they have a single username and password to remember and a consistent experience from every device.
 They also save time when they can perform self-service tasks like resetting a forgotten password, or requesting access to an application, without waiting for assistance from the helpdesk.
-With single sign—on. users only have to enter one set of credentials to access to their web apps in the cloud and behind the firewall-via desktops, smartphones and tablets.
+With Single Sign-On. users only have to enter one set of credentials to access to their web apps in the cloud and behind the firewall-via desktops, smartphones and tablets.
 This greatly increases productivity while keeping data secure.
 Policy-driven password security and multi-factor authentication ensure that only authorized users get access to sensitive data.
 You can implement more demanding password policies such as required length, complexity and restrictions on password reuse, as well as session timeout and password reset self-service policy to heighten protection without impeding your users.
-With single sign—on desktop, users can leverage the secure profiles of laptop and desktop computers.
+With Single Sign-On desktop, users can leverage the secure profiles of laptop and desktop computers.

 Microsoft Azure Identity And Access Management

 Users can launch applications from a personalized web-based access panel, mobile app, Office 365, or custom company portals using their existing work credentials — and have the same experience whether they’re working on iOS, Mac OS X, Android and Windows devices.
 Access your on-premises web applications from everywhere and protect with multi-factor authentication, conditional access policies, and group-based access management.
 Users can access SaaS and on-premises web apps from the same portal.

 As employees bring their personal devices to work and adopt readily available SaaS applications, maintaining control over their applications across corporate data centers and public cloud platforms has become a significant challenge.
-Microsoft Enterprise Mobility And Security has extended it's offerings to provide you with a powerful set of cloud based identity and access management solutions on Microsoft Azure Active Directory.
-Increase productivity and reduce helpdesk costs with self-service and single sign on experiences — employees are more productive when they have a single username and password to remember and a consistent experience from every device.
+Microsoft Enterprise Mobility And Security has extended it's offerings to provide you with a powerful set of cloud based identity and access management solutions on Azure Active Directory.
+Increase productivity and reduce helpdesk costs with self-service and Single Sign-On experiences — employees are more productive when they have a single username and password to remember and a consistent experience from every device.

-Connect Microsoft Active Directory and other on-premises directories to Microsoft Azure Active Directory in just a few clicks and maintain a consistent set of users, groups, passwords, and devices across both environments.
-Microsoft Azure Active Directory Connect will integrate your on-premises directories with Microsoft Azure Active Directory.
-This allows you to provide a common identity for your users for Microsoft Office 365, Azure, and SaaS applications integrated with Microsoft Azure Active Directory.
+Connect Active Directory and other on-premises directories to Azure Active Directory in just a few clicks and maintain a consistent set of users, groups, passwords, and devices across both environments.
+Azure Active Directory Connect will integrate your on-premises directories with Azure Active Directory.
+This allows you to provide a common identity for your users for Office 365, Azure, and SaaS applications integrated with Azure Active Directory.

-Integrating your on-premises directories with Microsoft Azure Active Directory makes your users more productive by providing a common identity for accessing both cloud and on-premises resources.
-Microsoft Azure Active Directory Connect is made up of three primary components: the synchronization services, the optional Active Directory Federation Services component, and the monitoring component named Microsoft Azure Active Directory Connect Health.
+Integrating your on-premises directories with Azure Active Directory makes your users more productive by providing a common identity for accessing both cloud and on-premises resources.
+Azure Active Directory Connect is made up of three primary components, the synchronization services, the optional Active Directory Federation Services component, and the monitoring component named Azure Active Directory Connect Health.